Patryk-Obermajer/2-year-peak-flow-rate/README.md

 A simple Web Map for Estimating flood peaks and hydrographs for small catchments info from EA.
-Built using QGIS2WEB, open layers and lots of HTML/CSS/JS by Pat.
+Built using QGIS2WEB, OpenLayers and lots of HTML/CSS/JS by Pat.
 Feel free to get in touch or suggest any improvements.